omni-us/jsonargparse/README.rst

 .. note::

-    The two examples above are extremely simple, only defining parameters with ``str`` and ``int`` type hints.
+    The examples above are extremely simple, only defining parameters with ``str`` and ``int`` type hints.
 The true power of jsonargparse is its support for a wide range of types, see :ref:`type-hints`.
 It is even possible to use general classes as type hints, allowing to easily implement